 Young people's agency in forging healthy sexual relationships and seeking FP/RH care is influenced by factors operating on multiple ecological levels: family, community, socio-institutional, and environmental 35.
 Individual agency is affected by the normative environment, but can exist to varying degrees independently from it 36.
 Through the ToC's intervention strategies, which span activities including peer discussions, identifying positive role models and community leaders, and public-facing diffusion events, Passages expects to improve youth agency, strengthening their ability to take healthy actions 37.
 Increased agency has been shown to influence behavior relating to FP/RH 38.
 Passages interventions aim to increase agency in girls and boys, women and men.
 With increased agency and a supportive normative environment, individuals may be better able to take actions that increase RH care-seeking behavior, and increase voluntary modern FP use 39.
-For example, newly-married women whose husbands were involved in HS/EM programming may have improved knowledge of FP services, and increased support from their husbands to seek such services, leading to increased agency by these women to seek FP and RH services.
+For example, newly-married women whose husbands were involved in HS/EM programming may have improved knowledge of FP services, and increased agency by these women to seek FP and RH services.